nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 Congrats!
 You just implemented an ambitious change without getting stuck in the quicksand of the codebase.

-## 3 advices to master the Mikado Method
+## 3 advice to master the Mikado Method

 1. **Make your timebox short**.
 That way, it will be easier to revert your changes.
 It's a critical step to avoid the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 I find **10min** to be a pragmatic compromise.
 2. **Commit when you check a goal**.
 It's a checkpoint that gets you closer to the main goal.
 It means you can stop anytime, open a PR and ship the improvements.
 You may not be done with the task, but you made it easier.